THUDM/XDAI/README.md

 ## News ‼️

+* Our paper "[XDAI: A Tuning-free Framework for Exploiting Pre-trained Language Models in Knowledge Grounded Dialogue Generation]( https://dl.acm.org/doi/10.1145/3534678.3539135)" have been accepted by KDD2022 Applied Data Science track!!
+* The XDAI service can be now experienced via our demo [website](https://models.aminer.cn/xdai/).
+You can try to interact with different characters and DIY your own “小呆”（nickname of XDAI) and "take-it-home" from our Wechat Official Account: "小呆爱聊天"
 * The XDAI domain-specific knowledge exploration toolkits are refined !!
 * More Language models are accessible now !!